 Some car owners would perform detailing on their own.
 However, it may not be as thorough as that of a car detailing expert’s work.
 You can have your car detailed in an auto detail shop.
 An auto detailing expert executes the complete car detailing package.
 It includes professional auto washing and full auto detailing (exterior and interior).
 Professional auto detailing requires expertise in applying the appropriate technique or solution to a specific car’s auto detailing requirements.

 A highly-trained auto detailing expert knows what kind of water pressure or steam power to use.
 Moreover, he or she will know the exact type of car detailing machine, biodegradable solutions, or polishing agents to use on a specific car surface.
 This kind of expertise guarantees high quality work.
-Outcome is a glossy shine with no visible scratches on the car body.
+Therefore, outcome is a glossy shine with no visible scratches on the car body.

 Professional detailing covers the following work on the car’s exterior and interior:

 - Bug and tar removal

 - Using degreaser